If you’re new here, mucho gusto. Encantada. (Nice to meet you.)

 I’m going to give you the honest truth because if you get married with some naive idea in your head, you won’t make it.

 The truth: Marriage in general is difficult.
 Add in a language barrier, societal pressures, the occasional racist/ignorant comment from family or strangers, possibly different belief systems, and frequent culture clashes and you’ve got a lot on your plate to deal with.
-It isn’t always pretty and it isn’t for the faint of heart.
+It isn’t for the faint of heart.

 I don’t think everyone can handle it, but as for me, I’d do it all over again.